jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We can make these raw location and communications data more powerful still by discovering what these people and places actually mean to us.

-For example, this very same text message thread behind me would indicate quite different risk for relapse for someone in recovery when sent to their mother, who supports their recovery, vs. their drinking buddy who wants them back in the bar. <!-- better description? "...who wants you back at their all-night parties"-->.
+For example, this very same text message thread behind me would indicate quite different risk for relapse for someone in recovery when sent to their mother, who supports their recovery, vs. their drinking buddy who wants them back in the bar.

 ---

 We can gather this information quickly by pushing out a few key questions to their smartphone about their frequent contacts and locations over the first couple of months of their use of the app.
 It turns out that we are all creatures of habit, and typically only have a small number of important people and places in our lives.

 We can identify the specific people and places that make us happy or sad or stressed, those that we perceive support our recovery and those who undermine it.
-Armed with this information, we can make more precise predictions.
+Armed with this information, our algorithms can make even more precise predictions.

 ---